pdubroy/til/node/2023-11-14-Debug-options.md

 3. `DEBUG=true` but `"node:fs"` NOT available.

 You can handle these by guarding the code with something like `if (!DEBUG || !fs.writeFileSync) return`.

+## Other considerations

+It may not be necessary to handle production builds specially.
+You can simplify the config by treating development and production identically.

+For larger amounts of debugging code, you may want to take advantage of Vite's dead code elimination.
+See [Removing assertions from production build with Vite](https://blog.battlefy.com/removing-assertions-from-production-build-with-vite).